Embotics/Plug-in-Workflow-Steps/terraform/README.md

 # Terraform Workflow Plug-in Step Package

-This package contains a collection of vCommander workflow plug-in steps for working with [Terraform](https://www.terraform.io/) configurations.
+This package contains a collection of Commander workflow plug-in steps for working with [Terraform](https://www.terraform.io/) configurations.

 It was designed specifically for use in the *Deploying User Provided Terraform Configurations* & *Deploying Terraform Configurations* scenarios.